Engine suppliers

 got wedged between the piston and the spark plug, causing the gap to close.

-I can't find any sign of where they came from There is nothing missing from the head, the piston is intact,
+I can't find any sign of where they came from Shocked There is nothing missing from the head, the piston is intact,

 although the top surface is severely pitted (the metal must have been there a fair time).
 My guess is that someone